saadiqhorton/nba-stats-predictor/README.md

     cd nba-stats-predictor
     ```
 2.  **Create a virtual environment (recommended):**
-    This isolates your project's dependencies from other Python projects.
+    This isolates the project's dependencies from other Python projects.
     ```bash
     python -m venv venv
     # On Windows, activate with: